hawkowl/technicals/apidesign/layout.rst

 .. note::

-   There is a ``PATCH`` verb which developers could implement for updating instead.
+   There exists a ``PATCH`` verb which developers could implement for updating instead.

 Deleting a customer uses the ``DELETE`` verb: